Welcome to your Our Wellness Space

 WAIT LIST OPTION - If no available time slots suit your schedule, you can join your clinician’s waitlist at the bottom of the booking page.
 Kindly provide specific details about your preferred time slots, and you will be promptly contacted when a spot becomes available.

-In-Person Therapy - Synergetic Healing Psychotherapy will now provide in-person therapy sessions every Wednesday and Thursday.
+In-Person Therapy - ėVölva provides in-person sessions every Wednesday and Thursday.
 The address is 10462 Islington Ave, Unit 8A.
-We ask clients to arrive no earlier than 5 minutes before the original start time to allow the therapist some buffer time between clients.
+We ask clients to arrive no earlier than 5 minutes before the original start time to allow the clinician some buffer time between clients.

-Cancellation Policy - Synergetic Healing Psychotherapy requests 48 hours’ notice to confirm with their therapist.
+Cancellation Policy - ėVölva requests 48 hours’ notice to confirm with their clinician.
 If you cancel your session within 48 hours of the session start time, you will be charged 100% of the session fee.
 If you do not attend your appointment, you will be charged the full session fee.
 Please be advised that no-shows are determined within the first 15 minutes of the session; afterwards, it will be considered a no-show.

-If you are low-income and cannot afford the fees for a private registered psychotherapist, consider short-term services (up to 12 sessions) with an intern.
+If you are low-income and cannot afford the fees for a private psychotherapist or counsellor, consider short-term services with an intern.
 Working with an intern ranges from on a low-rate scale.
 The first 12 sessions are $65.00/ hour; after you have exceeded the 12 sessions, regular 50-minute psychotherapy sessions are $100.
-All 75-minute sessions are $120.00 for working with o...
+All 75-minute sessions are $120.00 for working with our intern therapi...
 Read More

-If you are low-income and cannot afford the fees for a private registered psychotherapist, consider short-term services (up to 12 sessions) with an intern.
+If you are low-income and cannot afford the fees for a private psychotherapist or counsellor, consider short-term services with an intern.
 Working with an intern ranges from on a low-rate scale.
 The first 12 sessions are $65.00/ hour; after you have exceeded the 12 sessions, regular 50-minute psychotherapy sessions are $100.
 All 75-minute sessions are $120.00 for working with our intern therapists.

 These sessions give you an excellent opportunity to have access to support.
 Our intern professionals are supervised weekly to ensure ethical and legal treatment.